 This chair was a hand-me down from a friend years ago and every summer it gets a million-dollar makeover for the price of an $8 can of spray paint.

 Lastly is the dining zone.
 This is basically the whole other half of the patio.
 It includes my new Brayden Studio Trosclair 7 piece dining set from Wayfair.com that I’m in love with!
 There were 3 things I was looking for when shopping for an outdoor dining set – a long & sturdy table, a modern look and stackable chairs.
 Check, check and check.
 I love how the modern teak slats echo the same design as the railing all around the patio.
 And the 100% stainless steal table base and chair frames is as sturdy as they come.
 The maintenance of wood furniture is definitely a bit more of a commitment but this set will last much longer than my last one…..and let’s be honest, it looks great!
+We have also been looking at the possibility of getting outdoor club chairs too, but there would be a little bit of work to do beforehand.
+My friend recently got a similar set that looks amazing.

 The botanical chart wall hanging was one of those things that I fell in love with and bought before knowing where I would actually put it.
 Wouldn’t you know it, it looks absolutely perfect up here on the patio.
 Adding art really gives this area the feeling of a dining “room” not mention adding a whole bunch of colour and a great conversation piece.
 Thankfully it’s on the side of the patio that gets shade to protect it from the sun.
 It’s a bit of a test, if I see it get worn & torn too quickly it may only come out only when there’s dinner guests or be replaced with something more weather proof.